-By default, a quorum of sites must must acknowledge a permanent message in order for it considered to have been successfully transmitted.
-The actual number of environments that must respond is calculated using the value set with DB ENV->rep set nsites().
+By default, a quorum of electable peers must must acknowledge a permanent message in order for it considered to have been successfully transmitted.
+The actual number of replicas that must respond is calculated using the value set with DB_ENV->rep_set_nsites().